AaronBarbosa12/MinitaurE_ROS/README.md

 5. Turn on the minitaur

-6. Open another terminal and start the ROS nodes on the onboard computer (MAKE SURE THAT THE ROBOT IS SUPPORTED BENEATH - THE LEGS WILL GO LIMP BRIEFLY)
+6. Open another terminal and start the ROS nodes on the onboard computer (MAKE SURE THAT THE ROBOT IS SUPPORTED UNDERNEATH - THE LEGS WILL GO LIMP BRIEFLY)
 ```python
 ssh odroid@10.42.0.1
 roslaunch minitaur_ros minitaur_odroid_nodes.launch